Sign InTry Free

 Destroy the Kubernetes cluster

-The method of destroying a Kubernetes cluster depends on how you create it.
-Here are the steps for destroying a Kubernetes cluster.
+The method for destroying a Kubernetes cluster depends on how it was created.
+Here are the steps for destroying a Kubernetes cluster based on the creation method:

 kind delete cluster